 When most people think of banana trees, they envision a tropical landscape.
-The Japanese banana (Musa basjoo), however, is able to grow in more temperate conditions.
+The Japanese banana (Musa basjoo), however, can grow in more temperate conditions.
 You can even grow it in locations that get snow down to Zone 5.

 Use this hardy banana species to add an exotic splash to your garden.